Understanding security controls in Security Hub - AWS Security Hub

 • An overall security score based on the proportion of passed controls compared to the total number of enabled controls with data

 From the Controls page, you can choose a control to view its details and take action on the findings generated by the control.
 From this page, you can also enable or disable a security control in your current AWS account and AWS Region.
 Enablement and disablement actions from the Controls page apply across standards.
-For more information, see Enabling and disabling controls in all standards.
+For more information, see Enabling controls in Security Hub.

 For administrator accounts, the Controls page reflects the status of controls across the member accounts.
-If a control check fails in at least one member account, the control appears in the Failed tab of the Controls page.
+If a control check fails in at least one member account, the control status is Failed.
 If you have set an aggregation Region, the Controls page reflects the status of controls across all linked Regions.
-If a control check fails in at least one linked Region, the control appears in the Failed tab of the Controls page.
+If a control check fails in at least one linked Region, the control status is Failed.

 Consolidated controls view causes changes to control finding fields in the AWS Security Finding Format (ASFF) that may affect workflows.
 For more information, see Consolidated controls view – ASFF changes.

-The Controls page displays an overall security score from 0–100 percent.
-The overall security score is calculated based on the proportion of passed controls compared to the total number of enabled controls with data.
+The Controls page displays a summary security score from 0–100 percent.
+The summary security score is calculated based on the proportion of passed controls compared to the total number of enabled controls with data across standards.

 Note